utcsilab/score-based-channels/README.md

 # score-based-channels
-Source code for paper "Score-Based Generative Models for Robust Channel Estimation".
+Source code for estimating MIMO channels using score-based (diffusion) models.
+See citations for paper references.

 Generic flow:
 1. Use ```matlab/main.m``` to generate training, validation and test channels.